dsc-courses/dsc10-2025-sp/syllabus.md

 A+ grades are given at the instructor's discretion.
 If you are taking the course P/NP, you will receive a grade of P if you meet the criteria for a C- grade, otherwise you will receive a grade of NP.

+Grades may be curved depending on overall averages.
+In recent quarters, there has been a small curve.

 If you have extenuating circumstances that prohibit your completion of coursework, you may be eligible for an Incomplete grade.
 If you are considering